csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

 Console.WriteLine($"Your total is {sum}.");
 ```

-You can have counter, accumulator and sentinel values at the same time!
+You can have counter, accumulator and sentinel values at the same time:

 ```
 int a = 0;